Buytition/pub_docs/docs/TUTORIALS.md

 You may collaborate on email negotiation with dealer to nail down the deal by checking `collboratively negotiate` box.

 For a demo of this feature, see [collaborative communication to seller](#step-32-collaboratively-communicate-with-seller) and [peer-to-peer communication](#step-31-peer-to-peer-communication) in demo sections below.

+# What Is Buying Group

+Buying Groups are [price records](#what-is-price-record) that are on sale that allow multiple buyers to purchase a product at a discounted price.
+Buyers who make purchase will get actual products / services in return.

+## Benefits of Buying Group

+If you are organizing or about to join a Buying Group, consider the following advantage of SaveNowClub’s Buying Group vs. Google Form vs. WeChat Groups vs. Facebook Groups

+**Membership Management**

+* Membership information of a Buying Group can be modified or deleted, while it’s not possible to do it on Google Form
+* Group Members' email addresses will be verified while Google Sheet does not verify email addresses of sign up members
+* Advantage over Facebook Groups: Members may remain anonymous to the public and to each other group members, while you have to show your real name in Facebook Groups

+**Marketing Advantages**

+* Buying Group page is public and easy to attract new members while keeping membership information private, but Google Form address is usually private and cannot generate organic traffic.
+* Advantage over WeChat Groups: the fact that SaveNowClub buying group has a public page and allows dealers / brokers to join makes it easier to attract sellers to make offer to the group and to reach a deal, while WeChat Groups are private and lack a public page to attract sellers to make an offer.

 # Beat Your Deal